Table of Contents

 Many automation tools give you better supply chain visibility with real-time transit tracking.
 This enables you to keep a close eye on where your vehicles are, which inventory items are in transit, and whether there are any potential delays.

-You can then use this information to optimize the movement of your goods in order to reduce operational costs and transit times.
+You can then use this information to optimise the movement of your goods in order to reduce operational costs and transit times.

 Beginning with order processing, certain software automations can automatically receive and confirm orders, and send tracking information to customers.

-In some cases, these programs can also automatically forward every order to the fulfillment center location that is closest to the order’s destination.
+In some cases, these programs can also automatically forward every order to the fulfilment centre location that is closest to the order’s destination.